Before we get to the formula for calculating revenue, let's make another revenue formula very clear:

 Recognized revenue vs. deferred revenue

 Recognized revenue is simple; it is recorded as soon as the business transaction is conducted.
 Once the sale has been completed, you can record it — all of it — in your revenue records.

 A subscription-based company regularly receives payment for goods or services that they deliver in the future.
 As the company has received money in advance of earning it, this is known as deferred revenue.
 Therefore, this must be recorded not as actual income but as a current liability.

 Let's say a company offers a video subscription service for $8.99 a month, totaling $107.88 per year.
 On receipt of a yearly subscription purchase from a new customer, the company cannot simply record the entire year's subscription.
 Each monthly payment is recorded as it is delivered to the company, before being reversed and booked as revenue at the end-of-year cycle.

-Cash is not revenue, and treating them as the same thing could be fatal for your business.
+Cash flow is not revenue, and treating them as the same thing could be fatal for your business.
 Bear the difference in mind when calculating and recording your revenue.